peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 ![](https://cdn-images-1.medium.com/max/1600/1*3mAmSM4_l4QDF0aK2I_esA.png)

 Users use the (web) application.
-It calls a dedicated service which call endpoint(s) to persist and read data and, returns the results to the users.
+It calls a dedicated service which in turn calls endpoint(s) to persist and read data and, returns the results to the users.

 Regardless of these architectures, mono- or micro-services, the persistence of the data finds place for all the users at the same place.